 Elder - who succeeded in displacing the Phoenicians in 379 BC.

-Individual pictures have captions, click on them and use "Next" etc, or try the slideshow..
+Individual pictures have captions, click on them - then use "Next" or "Previous" !

 :: Laguna dello Stagnone ::